glassp/Navigator/README.txt

 #################################

-After that you can go to the provided like and use the files provided
+After that you can go to the provided link and use the files provided.

-To Terminate the server you just need to close the Terminal window.
+To terminate the server you just need to close the terminal window.

 #### Running Queries on the Server